|Columbia University Archives|

 This collection was processed by Hong Deng Gao and Celeste Brewer.
 Finding aid written by Celeste Brewer in January 2020.

 The bulk of the collection was placed in new, acid-free folders.
 Folders in good condition were retained.
 Oversized materials were separated and housed in appropriately-sized boxes.
 Deteriorating report covers and other temporary bindings, primarily used for storing meeting minutes, were discarded when they were clearly damaging their contents.
+The contents of Box 69 and Box 83 were found to be mold contaminated and were cleaned in 2021.

 Early in processing, materials in Boxes 8 through 45 were physically organized according to a preliminary arrangement scheme that was not ultimately imposed on the collection.
 Their original order was not documented, nor is it known whether the order in which they arrived at the University Archives was their original order.
 The physical arrangement of Boxes 46-79 appears to be mostly arbitrary.
 In both cases, after the preliminary arrangement scheme was decided against, no attempt was made to systematically alter the materials' physical arrangement.
 Materials are instead arranged intellectually.